eltonc8/chess.rb/README.md

   * Each chess piece is an instance of a class.
   * Types of chess pieces share common methods to DRY code.
 * Implementation of I/O functions permit saving and loading of games.
+* Special moves, en passant and castling, are implemented in their respective classes, demonstrating effective modularity of code.

 #### How to run